home | what's new | other sitescontact | about

 Editor’s note: I count Adrian’s perceptions here as some of the most important on the Word Gems site.
 The metaphor of ultimate reality as “a bride adorned for her husband,” I think, is mesmerizingly laden with meaning for us.

 In the “Aloneness” article I commented that the apostle Paul employed the Greek word for the “holy of holies” of the ancient Tabernacle to signify the human mind, that is, the place where we meet God.
-So, too, the apostle John in Revelation 21 selects similar imagery for his message.
+So, too, Revelation 21 selects similar imagery.

 I think Adrian is correct when he says that ultimate reality is an “ecstasy.”
 And I think I was right, earlier, to say that ultimate reality is not a place, a 3-D destination, but a level of consciousness.

-Ultimate reality is not, as some on the other side errantly suggest, a “hot water-bottle” world of merely prettier flowers and greener grass.
+Ultimate reality is not, as some on the other side errantly suggest, a “hot water-bottle” world, a mere comfort world, of prettier flowers and greener grass.

 But this notion of "prettier flowers and greener grass" just confuses the issue.
 Ultimate reality has nothing to do with eco-friendly stage-props or pleasant venue; if I were mature and advanced enough, I could experience "ultimate reality" while walking downtown in a busy city.